MSCGamesTom/GamesEngineeringBase/README.md

 # GamesEngineeringBase Library Documentation

-The **GamesEngineeringBase** library is a collection of utility classes designed to facilitate game development in a single header file.
+The **GamesEngineeringBase** library is a collection of utility classes designed to facilitate game development in a single header file without the need for any external libraries.
 This is designed for the MSc Games Engineering course at the University of Warwick.
 It provides functionality for window management, rendering, audio playback, input handling, and timing.
 The library is organized within the `GamesEngineeringBase` namespace and is licensed under the MIT License.

 ## Table of Contents